 Strategic Indicator 2018-19 Result 2019-20 Forecast 2019-20 Result 2020-21 Forecast Strategic Objective Inviting and well-utilised community parks and green spaces.
-Customer Satisfaction survey, measures user satisfaction with a range of parks in Boroondara, benchmarked with participating councils 82% 80% 84% 80% Satisfaction with appearance of public areas 80 78 80 0 100 80 Cost to maintain park turf per hectare \$4,720 \$4,754 \$4,822 0 100 \$4,850 Comment: Result is slightly above the forecast.
+Customer Satisfaction survey, measures user satisfaction with a range of parks in Boroondara, benchmarked with participating councils 82% 80% 84% 80% Satisfaction with appearance of public areas 80 78 80 0 100 80 Cost to maintain park turf per hectare \$4,720 \$4,754 \$4,822 \$4,850 Comment: Result is slightly above the forecast.

 Our Major Initiatives/Commitments Responsible Directorate Status Major Initiative 2.2 Implement year one program actions to deliver accessible facilities enabling increased participation in sport.
-2 Image: A set of the set of the Commitments · 2.1 Implement priority actions from the Shade Policy Implementation Plan to improve the provision of shade at key sites across Boroondara.
-2 Image: A start of the start of 2.3 Undertake the design of the Regional Playground at Victoria Park to improve recreational use opportunities.
-2 2.4 Undertake research and generate a discussion paper providing information regarding the sports in the City facing the most significant shortfall in access to playing fields with a particular focus on those sporting codes experiencing challenges due to increased participation by girls and women.
+Da Image: A start of the start of Commitments ' · 2.1 Implement priority actions from the Shade Policy Implementation Plan to improve the provision of shade at key sites across Boroondara.
+La Image: A start of the start of 2.3 Undertake the design of the Regional Playground at Victoria Park to improve recreational use opportunities.
+La Image: A start of the start of 2.4 Undertake research and generate a discussion paper providing information regarding the sports in the City facing the most significant shortfall in access to playing fields with a particular focus on those sporting codes experiencing challenges due to increased participation by girls and women.
 Image: A start of the start of